LennartKeller/IMSDB_EPub/README.md

 Hence, the quality of the resulting EPubs varies drastically ranging from perfectly enjoyable over somewhat readable to being utter junk.

-A notable portions of the scripts fail entirely to build.
+A notable portion of the scripts entirely fails to build.

 ### Usage

 First, install the (few) Python requirements with: